truell20/awesome-programming-competitions/README.md

 ## Traditional

-These competitions require you to exercise algorithmic and data structure knowlegde to solve programming problems.
+These competitions require you to exercise algorithmic and data structure knowlegde.

 * [Google Code Jam](https://code.google.com/codejam/) - You will have a few hours to solve increasingly hard algorithmic programming problems.
 Top coders will be invited to the on-site finals at Google.
 Starts in March.
 * [USACO](http://usaco.org) - Strictly for high schoolers, this algorithmic competition identifies talent for the US IOI team.
 Runs from December to March.